LEVETIRACETAM- levetiracetam injection, solution

 15 minutes

-For example, to prepare a 1,000 mg dose, dilute 10 mL of levetiracetam injection in 100 mL of a compatible diluent and administer intravenously as a 15-minute infusion.
+For example, to prepare a 1,000 mg dose, dilute 10 mL of Levetiracetam injection in 100 mL of a compatible diluent and administer intravenously as a 15-minute infusion.

 Pediatric Patients